-The Palestinian Affairs Department completed a children’s park in the Baq’a Refugee Camp for a total cost of 68,000 JD (around 95,600 $US).
-The park is part of a project that aims at achieving a sustainable improvement of living conditions in refugee camps in Jordan, for which a budget of 2,090,000 JD (around 2,940,000 $US) has been allocated.
+The Palestinian Affairs Department completed a children’s park in the Baq’ah Refugee Camp for a total cost of 68,000 JD (95,600 $US).
+The park is part of a project that aims at achieving a sustainable improvement of living conditions in refugee camps in Jordan, for which a budget of 2.09 million JD (2.94 million $US) has been allocated.
 (Source: al-Ra’i, July 19, 2004).

 Initiation of Projects:

 Construction work began on a series of Primary Health Care Centers for the General Authority for Health Services of the Emirate of Abu Dhabi, United Arab Emirates (UAE).
 The project is designed by Arabtech-Jardaneh Consulting Engineers and Architects, in association with Hospital Designers & Planners (HDP Overseas) of the UAE.
 The project includes the design of five prototypes for health centers to be located in various locations in Abu Dhabi and al-‘Ain.
 The sizes of the prototypes range from 1,200 square meters to 4,500 square meters.
 Each center contains various facilities including radiology and dental departments, a laboratory, a maternity ward, administrative offices, and lecture halls.
-The total number of health centers is expected to reach twenty-two, and the cost for each center to range from 1,917,000 JD to 5,680,000 JD (2,700,000 to 8,000,000 $US).
+The total number of health centers is expected to reach twenty-two, and the cost for each center to range from 1.917 million JD to 5.68 million JD (2,7 to 8 million $US).

 Construction work began on the Sports Health Center located in the 'Abdun area of Amman.
 Symbiosis Designs designed the center for Gravity Company for Athletic Investments.
-The 8,000 square-meter project will cost 2,500,000 JD (around 3,520,000 $US), and is expected to be completed in August 2005.
+The 8,000 square-meter project will cost 2,5 million JD (3,5 million $US), and is expected to be completed in August 2005.

 The Greater Amman Municipality commenced a 49,700 JD (70,000 $US) rehabilitation and maintenance project for Wasfi al-Tall Street, the busy three-kilometer long commercial road located between Nasir bin Jamil Street and the Jubilee Intersection.
 The project includes placing the electricity network underground and organizing traffic flow along the street.
 The service areas adjoining the street shops will be developed as parking areas separated from the main street by a slight difference in height.
 Also, street lights and landscaping will be improved, and benches will be provided for pedestrians.
 (Source: al-Ra’i, July 2004)

-The Greater Amman Municipality has invited tenders for the construction of the Jordan Street \ Yajuz Intersection.
-The 2,200,000 JD (around 3,000,000 $US) project, which is expected to be initiated in August 2004, will include a tunnel and eight loops to ease traffic flow in and out of the intersection.
+The Greater Amman Municipality has invited tenders for the construction of the Jordan Street / Yajuz Intersection.
+The 2,2 million JD (3 million $US) project, which is expected to be initiated in August 2004, will include a tunnel and eight loops to ease traffic flow in and out of the intersection.
 The Municipality also is preparing a tender for the Jabal al-Taj Tunnel, which will extend one kilometer and connect the Hashemite Plaza in downtown Amman with Yarmuk Street.
 (Source: al-Ra’i, July 2004)

 The Consolidated Consultants-Jafar Tukan Architect completed designs for the Shallalah Housing Project for the Aqaba Special Economic Zone Authority (ASEZA).
 The final design is the result of several design development phases that have taken place since January 2003.
-The 28,400,000 JD (40,000,000 $US) project comprises the relocation of the 5,000 residents in the low-income informal settlements of the Shallalah area to 1,100 new residential units with playgrounds, schools, mosques, and other necessary facilities.
+The 28.4 million JD (40 million $US) project comprises the relocation of the 5,000 residents in the low-income informal settlements of the Shallalah area to 1,100 new residential units with playgrounds, schools, mosques, and other necessary facilities.

 The Greater Amman Municipality completed the design of the Jabal al-Weibdeh Tunnel, and is gathering data for the design of the Jabal Amman Tunnel.
 The 600-meter long, two-lane wide Jabal al-Weibdeh Tunnel will connect the area of the Ministry of Finance with the traffic-light intersection next to Samir al-Rifa’i School.
 The 600-meter long Jabal Amman Tunnel will connect the traffic-light intersection next to the Samir al-Rifa’i School with the Ras al-‘Ayn area.
 The two tunnels will constitute part of the Amman Central Ring Road.
 (Source: al-Ra’i, July 25, 2004)

-The Jordan Projects for Tourism Development (JPTD) signed an agreement with the Housing Bank for Trade and Finance for funding the construction of the Marina Beach five-star hotel in Tala Bay in Aqaba in the amount of 5,000,000 JD (around 7,000,000 $US).
-The hotel was designed by the Italian architect Alfredo Freda, and is estimated to cost about 12,000,000 JD (around 17,000,000 $US).
+The Jordan Projects for Tourism Development (JPTD) signed an agreement with the Housing Bank for Trade and Finance for funding the construction of the Marina Beach five-star hotel in Tala Bay in Aqaba in the amount of 5 million JD (7 million $US).
+The hotel was designed by the Italian architect Alfredo Freda, and is estimated to cost about 12 million JD (17 million $US).
 The hotel, which occupies a site of 60,000 square meters, including a 280-meter long beach, is expected to open its doors to the public during the last quarter of 2006.
 (Source: al-Ra’i, July 12, 2004).

 Arabtech-Jardaneh Consulting Engineers and Architects were awarded the contract for the design and construction of the New Western District Hospital in Dukhan, Qatar for Qatar Petroleum.
-The 78,200 square-meter hospital is expected to cost 63,190,000 JD (89,000,000 $US).
-In developing the designs for this project, Arabtech-Jardaneh will collaborate with Hospital Designers & Planners (HDP Overseas) from the United Arab Emirates, Gardiner Theobald International (GTI), the Arab Center for Engineering Studies (ACES), and MTC Surveys of Mustafawai Trading & Engineering Company (MTEC) from Qatar, and Interior Design Studio from Jordan.
+The 78,200 square-meter hospital is expected to cost 63.19 million JD (89 million $US).
+In developing the designs for this project, Arabtech-Jardaneh will collaborate on the project with Hospital Designers & Planners (HDP Overseas) from the United Arab Emirates, Gardiner Theobald International (GTI), the Arab Center for Engineering Studies (ACES), and MTC Surveys of Mustafawai Trading & Engineering Company (MTEC) from Qatar, and Interior Design Studio from Jordan.

 The Consolidated Consultants-Jafar Tukan Architect, in a joint venture with HOK Canada, were commissioned to design the E-mall in the Shmeisani area of Amman for entrepreneur Wasef al-Jabsheh.
 The project comprises a hi-tech mall specialized in electronics and computers, as well as offices.
-The 17,500 square-meter project is expected to cost 5,680,000 JD (8,000,000 $US).
+The 17,500 square-meter project is expected to cost 5.68 million JD (8 million $US).

-The Ministry of Public Works and Housing has commissioned local construction companies to carry out three road construction projects in Irbid, Amman, and Madaba for a total budget of 12,800,000 JD (around 18,000,000 $US).
+The Ministry of Public Works and Housing has commissioned local construction companies to carry out three road construction projects in Irbid, Amman, and Madaba for a total budget of 12.8 million JD (18 million $US).
 The first project includes the construction of a new 11.4-kilometer road connecting the main gate of the University of Jordan for Science and Technology with the city of Irbid as part of the city's Ring Road.
-The second project includes the reconstruction and expansion of the 16-kilometer road connecting the Na'ur/ Hisban/ Umm al-Basatin intersection with the main roundabout of the city of Madaba.
-The third project connects the Na'ur/ Hisban/ Umm al-Basatin intersection with the Yadudah Police Station.
+The second project includes the reconstruction and expansion of the 16-kilometer road connecting the Na'ur / Hisban / Umm al-Basatin intersection with the main roundabout of the city of Madaba.
+The third project connects the Na'ur / Hisban / Umm al-Basatin intersection with the Yadudah Police Station.
 (Source: al-Ra’i, July 22, 2004)

 Designs are being carried out for Jordan's tallest tower, to be named Burj al Urdun (Tower of Jordan).
-The 132-story structure, which will be located along Airport Road, is estimated to cost 355,000,000 JD (around 500,000,000 $US).
+The 132-story structure, which will be located along Airport Road, is estimated to cost 355 million JD (500 million $US).
 The project also will include an Olympic sports stadium that conforms to FIFA standards, a hotel, a cultural center, and theaters.
 The top of the tower will hold a planetarium, a health club and spa, and restaurants.
 (Source: al-Ra’i, July 23, 2004).

 News from Academia:

-16 students graduated from the department of architecture in the Applied Science University.
+16 students graduated from the department of architecture at the Applied Science University.